zhendejianzheng1988/MFR100/README.md

 # MFR100
-Math formula recognition dataset containing 100 degarded document images and their ground-truth texts with and without math formula structure information
+Math formula recognition dataset containing 100 degarded document images and their ground-truth text with and without math formula structure information